 “No?
 Let’s see your dad.”

 The scene before me changes to a run down house in the middle of nowhere.
 Inside sits an old man, at least he appears older than he is.
 “This is your father,” Liv, palm up and fingers outstretched, points with his entire hand.
 “This is what he has resorted to if you succeed.
 Because he is like this your sisters are in the care of your grandparents.
 And you know how little they care—Does this makes that reality seems like a blessing?”

 I can’t imagine my grandparents caring less.
 “Where’s my mom?”

 My friend replies with silence.
 And the scene changes again.
 I’m now standing in a graveyard in the middle of the city.
-“Read this one,” he is pointing to a stone that is standing between us.
-No flowers, no cards…nothing!
+“Read this one,” he is pointing to a headstone that is standing between us.
+No flowers, no cards…Nothing!
 No sign anyone even cares for this individual anymore.